rohan-v8rma/React-Ref/README.md

 > 2. The `useState()` hook can be used multiple times to manage multiple state variables.

 Read more about the state setter method returned by the `useState` hook here: https://beta.reactjs.org/reference/react/useState#setstate

 ---

+# React Router

+## Types of Routers

+- BrowserRouter - Used in browser contexts
+- MemoryRouter - Used in testing environments when access to browser is not guaranteed, so routing information is stored in memory.
+- StaticRouter - Used in

+## `useParams()` hook

+## What happens internally when a `<Link>` tag is clicked

+When a `<Link>` component in React Router is clicked, it internally uses the `history.push()` method to change the URL in the browser's address bar and navigate to the new route.

+This method pushes a new entry onto the history stack and triggers a re-render of the React components.
+The new entry replaces the current URL in the history stack with the new one, which allows the user to use the browser's back and forward buttons to navigate between pages.

+Additionally, the `<Link>` component also prevents the default behavior of the `<a>` tag, which is to perform a full page reload when clicked.
+Instead, it simply updates the URL and renders the appropriate component.

+---